aixnr/coronavirus/content/_index.md

 **■ Dynamics of viral load in infected individuals**
 As of writing (23 Mar 2020), I found two observations that do not quite agree to one another.
 An observation on 76 of infected individuals in China (First Affiliated Hospital of Nanchang University) looked at the viral load from nasopharyngeal swabs ([Liu et al. 2020][path_01], **Figure A**).
 The authors mention that the mean viral load of severe cases was ~60x higher than that of mild cases.
 Further, they noted that in severe cases the patients had detectable viral load at or beyond day 10 post-onset.

-However, another observation that looked at 5,830 of infected individuals in Lombardy demonstrated that the viral load (nasal swabs) between symptomatic and asymptomatic individuals were not statistically different ([Cereda et al. 2020][path_02], preprint, **Figure 4**).
+However, another observation that looked at 5,830 of infected individuals in Lombardy demonstrated that the viral loads (nasal swabs) between symptomatic and asymptomatic individuals were not statistically different ([Cereda et al. 2020][path_02], preprint, **Figure 4**).

 **■ Typical disease progression**
 To be added later.